profweston/School_District_Analysis/README.md

    ![Top Five](/Resources/Top_Five_Modified.png)

     Modified Analysis Bottom Five Schools:

    ![Bottom Five](/Resources/Bottom_Five_Modified.png)

 * *Grade Level Scores*

    Removing the 9th grade math and reading scores at Thomas High School only impacts the grade level scores for that grade at that school.
-All scores at other locations remain the same as well as the remaining grade levels at Thomas High School.
+All scores at other locations remain the same as well as the remaining grade levels at Thomas High School.This allows for more similar comparisons among the schools by examining students at grade level.

    Initial Analysis Reading: